kannanvijayan-zz/Thoughts/binjs_part1.md

 Wasm adds primitives to support garbage-collecting VMs.

-For better or worse, the web has a favoured family of languages, and that family is Javascript and any language that cleanly maps to it.
+For better or worse, the web has a favoured family of languages, and that family is JS and any language that cleanly maps to it.
 It is imperative that we ensure that the most widely used language on the web is kept fast and performant for the hundreds of millions of users that it serves every day.